Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method

-(\ref{approx}) points out that $\frac{dU_{ter}}{dt}$, which can be easily calculated through linear regression, can be used to approximate $\frac{dOCV}{dt}$ when the current is low.
+Equation (\ref{approx}) points out that $\frac{dU_{ter}}{dt}$, which can be calculated through numerical differentiation, approximately equals to $\frac{dOCV}{dt}$ when the current is small and constant.
 One thing to note is that $\frac{dU_{ter}}{dt}$ is related to SOC.
-So, to ensure the SOC is the same as the SOC in parameter estimation, the voltage data right before the relaxation is used to do the regression analysis and determine $\frac{dU_{ter}}{dt}$ and $\frac{OCV}{dt}$.
+So, to ensure the SOC is the same as the SOC in parameter estimation, the voltage data right before the relaxation is used to do the regression analysis and determine $\frac{dU_{ter}}{dt}$ and $\frac{d OCV}{dt}$.

-Besides constant-current(CC) charging, our algorithm can also be implemented during the constant voltage (CV) charging profile.
+Besides constant-current(CC) charging, our algorithm can also be implemented during constant-voltage (CV) charging.
 In this case, noticing that $\frac{dU_{ter}}{dt}=0$, the derivative of (\ref{Uter}) is

-Since the current during the CV charging is usually small, we can neglect the final part in (\ref{dI}) since it is proportional to $I^2$, and (\ref{dI}) becomes:
+Since the current during the CV charging is usually small, we can neglect the third term on the left-hand side of (\ref{dI}) since it is proportional to $I^2$, and (\ref{dI}) becomes: